-Hugo Liftoff is a customizable, SEO-optimized blog and portfolio theme for Hugo with a modern design.
-An ideal choice for technical users jump-starting a personal brand, portfolio, or dev blog.
+Hugo Liftoff is a minimal blog/portfolio theme with a focus on content creation and SEO best practices.
+It’s an ideal choice for technical users jump-starting a personal brand.

 In short, I couldn’t find a Hugo theme with a design I liked that supported portfolio pieces, a newsletter, series posts, or content subsections.